Hey everyone, and welcome to PT Pioneer.

-As the world’s economies, industries, and markets become more and more digital, it makes sense for health and fitness to make the jump.
+As the world’s economies, industries, and markets become increasingly digital, it makes sense for health and fitness to jump.

-Strength and conditioning is not excluded from this mass evolution, and that’s where you as an S&C coach can turn the tide on your average expected income.
+Strength and conditioning are not excluded from this mass evolution, and that’s where you, as an S&C coach, can turn the tide on your average expected income.

-As an online coach, you can scale up your operation while drastically limiting your expenses.
+You can scale up your operation as an online coach while drastically limiting your expenses.

-That is achieved by the fact that online coaching allows you to expand your client roster far beyond what your in-person time constraints would allow.
+That is achieved by online coaching, allowing you to expand your client roster far beyond what your in-person time constraints would allow.